lfmunoz/documents/books/Non-Duality/Analogies.md

 [Non-Duality](Introduction.html)

+Any spiritual path makes a concession to a separate-Self.

 # Dream and Dreamer

 Imagine you are at home in Los Angeles and fall asleep you have a dream that you are walking in the streets of Paris.
 Perhaps that is what is happening now.
 God is having a dream that he is you at home reading these words.